• Senior couple taking selfie

 Intraocular Lens Implant (IOL) Options

-When planning your cataract surgery, choosing between laser cataract surgery and traditional blade surgery is only the first step.
 Another critical decision involves selecting the right intraocular lens (IOL).
-Today, there are more cataract surgery lens options available than ever before, allowing you to match to improve your vision goals and lifestyle.
+Today, there are more cataract surgery IOLS available than ever before, allowing you to improve your vision goals and lifestyle.
 At Valley Eye Associates, our surgeons are recognized among the best cataract surgeons in Wisconsin, and we proudly provide patients with the most advanced and innovative IOLs on the market.

 During your Cataract Examination, we’ll help you explore each lens option and determine the best fit for your needs.